Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

 For reporting purposes, using the [end point for architecture quality ratings](#architecture-quality-ratings) is usually sufficient.
 However, some advanced use cases require the full Architecture Quality data, beyond just the ratings.

 The end point `GET https://sigrid-says.com/rest/analysis-results/api/v1/architecture-quality/{customer}/{system}/raw` will generate the *full* Architecture Quality analysis results, in JSON format.
-This end point is intended for system-to-system integrated, where one of your own systems needs to process this data without relying on the Sigrid user interface.
+This end point is intended for system-to-system integration, where one of your own systems needs to process this data without relying on the Sigrid user interface.

 This end point will return the "raw" architecture graph, which is documented in the [Architecture Quality documentation](../reference/aq-json-export-format.md).